The Clear Edge

 If Omar wanted to scale to $75K, which services would carry him there?

-The data was clear.
-Top 4 services = 82% of profitability ($26K revenue at 98% margin vs. $12K at 89% margin), better client satisfaction, better conversion, better scalability.
+The data was clear: the top 4 services produced 82% of total profitability, with $26K in revenue at a 98% margin, along with higher client satisfaction, stronger conversion, and better scalability.

 Week 3: Announced Service Sunset